franco14lorenzo/pixel-paint-app/README.md

 # PIXEL PAINT APP

-This project has been created for a test of Carestino
+This project has been created for a test.

 ## Demo